rkumar/zfm/README.md

 ##Bookmarks##

+Update: moved bookmark to main folder, since it is integral to quick movement.
+It is no longer an addon.

-If you ve got the addons directory correctly located (ZFM_DOTDIR) you should be able to use the bookmark feature.
+If you've got the addons directory correctly located (ZFM_DOTDIR) you should be able to use the bookmark feature.
 Use the "m" key (Vim mode, Alt-m in all modes) to save locations a to z in each dir.
 Locations A to Z are across directories.
 To access the bookmarks use the single quote char.
 This can be a fast way of moving across the filesystem.

 Currently, if you have not set a bookmark for a character, then the cursor moves to the first (or next) file starting with that char.
 So this is a fast way to jump to another location (in addition to using the "f" key, or going into HINT mode).